uddoktapay/docs/gateways.md

 - **Configure Pending Payment** — Enable it for non-API gateways if SMS Data connectivity isn't guaranteed.

-- **Upload QR codes** — For mobile money gateways, upload a QR code to make payments easier for customers.

 - **Monitor gateway status** — Use the toggle to disable gateways during provider downtime or maintenance.

 - **Organize by priority** — Use the reorder function to place most-used gateways at the top.